sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 * Tier piece detection
 - Detection of how many Tier pieces a player is wearing to dynamically change rotation priorities (Only built with feral druid and retribution paladin and Shadow Priest)

+*Talents
+- CLU is capable of detecting what specialization you are and setting an appropriate rotation

+* Glyphs
+- CLU is capable of detecting Glyphs you have and will change its rotation to accommodate them

 * Bag Items Support
 - Using a bag item (Healthstone, Flask, Potion)